-The gut contains trillions of microorganisms weighing up to 2kg and is as unique to you as your fingerprint.
-Your microbiome has many useful functions which include absorbing and producing nutrients, maintaining the gut lining to keep out toxins and inhibit unwelcome microorganisms, providing immunity, and producing mood regulating hormones such as serotonin.
+The gut flora is as unique to you as your fingerprint.
+Your microbiome has many useful functions which include absorbing and producing nutrients, maintaining the gut lining to keep out toxins and unwelcome microorganisms, providing immunity, and producing mood regulating hormones.
 The microbiome can be disrupted by a number of lifestyle and environmental factors including medications and antibiotics, chronic constipation, stress and diet.
-Refer to our blog - The forgotten organ, the thriving population that lives in your gut - for more information.
+Refer to our demo for an example set of test results.

 Dysbiosis is an unhealthy imbalance in the gut microbiome which not only affects bowel function (causing irritable bowel symptoms), but can also lead to inflammatory and autoimmune conditions such as rheumatoid arthritis, chronic fatigue syndrome and fibromyalgia, and even mental health problems.
 This comprehensive digestive stool analysis will show you if you have an undergrowth of overgrowth in specific gut microbes.
 If you'd like a nutritional review and assessment of your test results by our Clinical Nutritionist, consider adding on a Nutrition Assessment.